bloomberg/container-timing/readme.md

 The difference between a container-element entry is:

-1. It's entryType is "container-element"
+1. It's entryType is `container-element`
-2. It holds a "lastPaintedSubElement" field to show which inner element caused the most recent paint event.
+2. It holds a `lastPaintedSubElement` field to show which inner element caused the most recent paint event.

 ## Examples